MicrosoftDocs/win32/desktop-src/WinSock/ipproto-tcp-socket-options.md

 <td>yes</td>
 <td>yes</td>
 <td>DWORD (Boolean)</td>
 <td>If <strong>TRUE</strong>, a connect API call will return upon reception of an ICMP error with value WSAEHOSTUNREACH.
 The source address of the error will then be available via the TCP_ICMP_ERROR_INFO socket option.
-When disabled, the socket behaves normally.
-The default is disabled.
-For type-safety, you should use the [**WSAGetFailConnectOnIcmpError**](/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsagetfailconnectonicmperror) and [**WSASetFailConnectOnIcmpError**](/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsasetfailconnectonicmperror) functions instead of using the socket option directly.</td>
+If <strong>FALSE</strong>, the socket behaves normally.
+The default is disabled (set to <strong>FALSE</strong>).
+For type-safety, you should use the <a href="/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsagetfailconnectonicmperror">WSAGetFailConnectOnIcmpError</a> and <a href="/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsasetfailconnectonicmperror">WSASetFailConnectOnIcmpError</a> functions instead of using the socket option directly.</td>
 </tr>
 <tr>
 <td>TCP_ICMP_ERROR_INFO</td>
 <td>yes</td>
 <td>no</td>
-<td>ICMP_ERROR_INFO</td>
+<td><a href="/windows/win32/api/ws2ipdef/ns-ws2ipdef-icmp_error_info">ICMP_ERROR_INFO</a></td>
 <td>Retrieves the info of an ICMP error received by the TCP socket during a failed connect call.
-Only valid on a TCP socket where TCP_FAIL_CONNECT_ON_ICMP_ERROR has previously been enabled, and **connect** has returned WSAEHOSTUNREACH.
+Only valid on a TCP socket where TCP_FAIL_CONNECT_ON_ICMP_ERROR has previously been enabled, and <strong>connect</strong> has returned WSAEHOSTUNREACH.
 The query is non-blocking.
 If queried successfully and the returned optlen value is 0, then no ICMP error has been received since the last connect call.
-If an ICMP error was received, its info will be available until **connect** is called again.
-The info is returned as a ICMP_ERROR_INFO structure.
-For type-safety, applications should use the [**WSAGetIcmpErrorInfo**](/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsageticmperrorinfo) function instead of using the socket option directly.</td>
+If an ICMP error was received, its info will be available until <strong>connect</strong> is called again.
+The info is returned as an <a href="/windows/win32/api/ws2ipdef/ns-ws2ipdef-icmp_error_info">ICMP_ERROR_INFO</a> structure.
+For type-safety, you should use the <a href="/windows/win32/api/ws2tcpip/nf-ws2tcpip-wsageticmperrorinfo">WSAGetIcmpErrorInfo</a> function instead of using the socket option directly.</td>
 </tr>
 <tr>
 <td>TCP_KEEPCNT</td>